Sven Butenschön: International play

 Butenschön made his debut on the German national team in November 2008 and played the 2009 and 2010 World Championships with the team, reaching the semi-final in 2010.
 He also made four appearances for Germany at the 2010 Olympic Games in Vancouver.

 Coaching career

 Butenschön worked as lead instructor at Leslie Global Sports from 2013 to 2015.

-In 2015, he joined the coaching staff of the University of British Columbia men's ice hockey team as an assistant and was promoted to the head coaching job in September 2016.
-He won Canada West Men’s Hockey Coach of the Year honours in 2018 and 2024.
+In 2015, he joined the coaching staff of the University of British Columbia men's ice hockey team as an assistant and was promoted to the general manager and head coaching job in September 2016.
+He won Canada West Men’s Hockey Coach of the Year honours in 2018, 2024 and 2026.